sieger1010/h2a/README.md

 ## Discovered Issues
 - ~~employment_end_date - dates are not showing up as expected, when data was reviewed in Tableau, found dates from year 3000+.~~
 - Duplicate Case Numbers found with differing data.
 So far it appears this does not affect total number of workers certified, but will require more investigation.
+- North Carolina Growers Association is appearing under multiple variations of the same name.
+This is preventing the correct total of certified workers from being displayed under one name.

 ### Disclaimer
 I make no guarantees about the accuracy of this data, but will do my best to keep it up-to-date and error-free.
 If you find any errors or have suggestions for improvement, please let me know, or make your own contribution!